cjungmann/sfw_patterns/README.md

 changed:

 - The **setup** makes the following environment changes:
-  - Adds a database, by default *SFW_Simple* to MySQL.
+  - Adds a database, by default *SFW_Patterns* to MySQL.
     The database name can be changed near the top of the **setup** script.
   - Creates a *site* directory with a modified *default.xsl*